 What Is Progesterone?

 Progesterone is a steroid hormone and belongs to a family called progestogens.
 During the female menstrual cycle, progesterone is secreted by a mass of cells called the corpus luteum.
 The corpus luteum forms in the ovary from the remnants of the ovarian follicle, which was home to a developing egg before it ruptured, releasing the egg in a process called ovulation.
 Once an egg has been fertilised, progesterone is produced by the placenta during pregnancy.
+A progesterone blood test helps you to monitor your progesterone levels from home.

 What Is The Role Of Progesterone?